Ebere-Azubuike/Projects--Product-Campaign-Metrics/README.md

 3. Channel Optimization: Determine the most effective marketing channels and tactics.

 4. Actionable Insights: Provide actionable recommendations for improving campaign effectiveness.

+# Data Description
+This case study contains 4 datasets and they are as follows;

+**1. Marketing Campaigns Table:**

+Campaign ID (Text): A unique identifier for each marketing campaign.

+Customer ID (Text): A reference to the customer associated with the campaign.

+Ad Spend (Currency, e.g., USD): The amount of money spent on the campaign.

+Impressions (Number of Impressions): The total number of times the campaign materials were displayed to users.

+Clicks (Number of Clicks): The number of times users clicked on the campaign materials.

+Conversions (Number of Conversions): The number of desired actions taken as a result of the campaign.

+Sales (Currency, e.g., USD): The revenue generated directly attributed to the campaign.

+Campaign Start Date (Date): The date when the campaign started.
+Campaign End Date (Date): The date when the campaign ended.

+**2. Customers Table:**

+Customer ID (Text): A unique identifier for each customer.

+Age (Years): The age of the customer.

+Gender (Text): The gender of the customer (e.g., Male, Female, Other).

+Location (Text): The geographical location of the customer (e.g., City, State, Country).

+**3. Competitor Campaigns Table:**

+Customer Segment (Text): A categorical designation of the customer (e.g., Premium, Regular, New).

+Campaign ID (Text): A reference to the campaign in the Marketing Campaigns Table.

+Competitor ID (Text): A unique identifier for each competitor.

+Ad Spend (Currency, e.g., USD): The amount of money the competitor spent on their campaign.

+Impressions (Number of Impressions): The total number of times the competitor's campaign materials were displayed.

+Clicks (Number of Clicks): The number of times users clicked on the competitor's campaign materials.

+Conversions (Number of Conversions): The number of desired actions taken as a result of the competitor's campaign.

+Sales (Currency, e.g., USD): The revenue generated directly attributed to the competitor's campaign.

+Campaign Start Date (Date): The date when the competitor's campaign started.

+Campaign End Date (Date): The date when the competitor's campaign ended.

+**4. External Factors Table:**

+Date (Date): The date for which the external data is recorded.

+GDP Growth Rate (Percentage): The percentage change in Gross Domestic Product (GDP) compared to the previous period.

+Inflation Rate (Percentage): The percentage change in consumer price inflation compared to the previous period.

+Consumer Sentiment Index (Index Score): An index representing consumer sentiment and confidence.

+Industry Trends (Text): A description of emerging trends and developments in the industry.